Seven Essential Marathon Training Tips

 Train like you’ll race

 As much as possible, I try to ensure that my longer training runs closely replicate the conditions I’ll face on Race Day.
-For example, the mass start for the 2017 London Marathon is at 10.00am on Sunday 23 April.
+For example, the mass start for the London Marathon is normally at 10:00.
 Consequently, I try to start my longer runs every Sunday morning around the same time.
 This gives me the opportunity to rehearse my Race Day routine many times before the day itself.

 Things like knowing what time you need to set your alarm for, when to eat breakfast and, just as importantly, what to eat for breakfast are essential aspects of your preparation.
 That way, when marathon morning dawns, nothing should feel new or uncharted; you’ll be in a well-practised routine and comfortable with running at that particular time of the day on that particular day of the week.

 Some runs are better than others.
 That’s just the way it goes.
 Some days, you feel light and bouncy; others, you feel heavy and sluggish.
 To help you through the latter, it helps to have something to focus on.
 That’s why I always draw a small dot on my left hand, between my thumb and my forefinger.
 I call it my ‘totem’ and it is designed to act as an emotional trigger that focuses my mind on something else when I can feel negative thoughts starting to materialise.
 That dot can represent anything you like: a family member, a lost loved one, a favourite place, a post-marathon holiday - you choose.
 All that matters is that it diverts your mind away from unhelpful thoughts.

 It is a trick that helped golfer Louis Oosthuizen maintain both his concentration and composure as he closed in on Open Championship glory in 2010.
 Having such a visual stimulus and giving it a pre-assigned meaning or value is invaluable.